Looking to present your team’s data in a visual dashboard?

 - Automation: choose from over 50+ automations to save time

-- Integrations: add your favorite apps, including Slack, Google Drive, and Salesforce to your Workspace
+- Integrations: import data from your favorite apps, including Slack, Google Drive, and Salesforce to your Workspace

 - Email ClickApp: check and send email from the ClickUp Workspace